Latest Algorithms UpdatesMarch 3, 2019

 The Attractions of LondonMarch 19, 2019

 The City of London seems to have an identity crisis.
 It calls itself a city, but it is a city within London, with London being a much bigger city.
-The City of London has a population of about 7000.
+The City has a population of about 7000.
 London, as a city, has a population of 8.1 million.

 This smaller place, known as the City of London, also calls itself a county.

 This is a political thing – it dictates its local councillors.
 Some say it is the unofficial 33rd borough of London, which are the official districts of the capital city as a whole.
-However, to really throw a curve ball, the City of London has its own government, mayor and police force.
+However, to really throw a curve ball, the City has its own government, mayor and police force.
 Don’t worry – it’s not the Vatican – you can enter without a passport.

 Confused?
 Yes, most people are.
 It is best to think of it is as ‘The City' or as the square mile (even though it takes up two square miles).
 This way everyone knows what you mean – particularly black cabbies and Uber drivers.